TiDES-4MOST/NGSF/README.md

 Superfit in python is a software for the spectral classification of Supernovae of all major types accompanied by a host galaxy.
 The following list of versions are the minumum requierments for its use.

+NOTE: this is just a fork!
+I do not claim any authorship for NGSF, just the script provided `run_ngsf.py`.
+Find the original repo at [https://github.com/oyaron/NGSF](https://github.com/oyaron/NGSF).

 ## Requierments

 - `Python version: 3.7.1`